💬

 11.2.1.
 Land

-Subject to approval by the Estate and compliance with the standards for Camping Units set out in clause 1 of the Regulations, the Client may transfer their Contract.
+Subject to approval by the Estate and compliance with the standards for Camping Units set out in clause 1 of the Regulations, the Customer may transfer their Contract.
 Upon such transfer, the following conditions apply:

 a) The Customer who wishes to transfer his Contract is responsible, to the exclusion of any liability of the Domain, for any legal obligation towards the customer who wishes to take over the Contract (“customer-transferee”).

-b) The client-transferee accepts the Land as is, without recourse against the Estate.
+c) The client-transferee accepts the Land as is, without recourse against the Estate.

-c) Any renovation or construction on or to the Land is at the expense of the client-assignee.
+d) Any renovation or construction on or to the Land is at the expense of the client-assignee.

-d) Where applicable, the client-transferee is responsible for ensuring the existence and payment of property taxes (municipal and school) by calling the Municipality of Saint-Jean-Baptiste at 450 467-3456.
+e) Where applicable, the client-transferee is responsible for ensuring the existence and payment of property taxes (municipal and school) by calling the Municipality of Saint-Jean-Baptiste at 450 467-3456.

 11.2.2.
 Camping unit